The Shape of Emptiness

 I focus on one tiny hole, and reach out both hands toward the probe.

-It’s far away, in a tiny space, with no stars and no light.
+I see the probe with my energy eyes, far away, in a tiny space, with no stars and no light.

 “How?” he asks.

-“It’s part of the gift that the balancer gave me.”
+“A gift that the balancer gave me.”

-We return to the island, and bring the charred bodies of the kishla back to the watchtower.
+We return to the island, and bring the charred bodies of the Kishla back to the Watchtower.

 Botzar’s Warning